Japanese landing craft carrier Shinshū Maru: Design features

-In addition, it was planned that Shinshū Maru should carry aircraft in a hangar within her voluminous superstructure.
+It was planned that Shinshū Maru should carry 26 small seaplanes in a hangar within her voluminous superstructure.
 The aircraft would have been launched by two catapults to support amphibious assaults, but the catapults were removed before completion and the ship never carried any operational planes.
+However, she still retained the ability to transport and unload aircraft.

 These concepts pioneered by Shinshū Maru persist to the current day, in the U.S. Navy's LHA and LHD amphibious assault ships.